 One in a Million Benefit

-Join chordoma patient Mick Potempa and his wife Noreen for their fourth One in a Million Benefit on September 15, 2019, at Bobby’s at Deerfield outside of Chicago.
-This fun and festive event raises money to support research for better treatments and a cure for chordoma.
-Tickets are $100 each and include food and cocktails.
+Chordoma patient Mick Potempa and his wife Noreen held their fourth One in a Million Benefit on September 15, 2019, at Bobby’s at Deerfield outside of Chicago.
+They were joined by more than 60 people at this fun and festive event that raised $50,000 to support research for better treatments and a cure for chordoma.